SimchaTeich/Microcorruption/14 - Vladivostok/README.md

 * Function `aslr_main`:
     * calls to `_aslr_main`
-    * it means there is return value here on the stack. ⚠️
+    * it means that there is return value here on the stack. ⚠️

 * Function `_aslr_main`:
     * push something with 0x4 bytes to the stack